This handbook describes the Union City High School Band Program and its policies, rules, and regulations.

 BANDS OF AMERICA

-Bands of America--BOA--is a premier national organization for high school music students.
+Bands of America--BOA--is a premiere national organization for high school music students.
 Based in Indiana, BOA hosts many excellent contests and symposiums.
 BOA is probably best known for marching contests held each fall.
 There are many regional contests held around the US.
 St. Louis and Indianapolis are familiar destinations for UCHS for these BOA Regionals.
 Each year the directors choose locations to fit our busy fall schedule.
 You will know in advance so that you can plan accordingly.
 Some parents choose to follow the buses to these contests, while some parents make reservations and stay at a nearby hotel.

 Charter buses may be taken with each student paying a trip fee that covers such things as: transportation, meals, lodging, entertainment, and contest registration.
 Each year the schedule varies due to performance times.
 There is a preliminary performance and, hopefully, inclusion in the finals.
 There’s plenty of time to purchase T-shirts, patches, videos, etc. We usually get home very late but it’s well worth the opportunity to see other high- caliber bands.
 These contests require lots of parental involvement.
 The BOA web site, www.musicforall.org , is full of information and will keep you logging on all year.
 You will be able to keep up-to-date on scores, news, etc. Bands compete by School size in preliminary performance at BOA Events yet classes are intermixed and un-announced.
 Union City is a Class A Band which is for schools of less than 600 students in grades 10-12.
 UCHS is often the smallest school represented at a BOA Regional yet we have had tremendous success.